barduinor/box-workshop-python/workshops/file_representations/file_representations.md

 This feature has become more relevant with the rise of AI and LLM, as it allows you to extract the content of a file and use it for other purposes, for example sending it to OpenAI.

-Not all representations are availabe for all file types.
+Not all representations are available for all file types.
 For example, you can't get a text representation of an image file.

 ## File Representations API
 References to our documentation: